intersystems-ib/workshop-rest-ws/README.md

 # workshop-rest-ws
-Example about an IRIS production connected by JDBC to a MySQL database throught JGW
+Example about a REST web service defined in IRIS and working with a production.

 You can find more in-depth information in https://learning.intersystems.com.